 The Mechanical Engineering Department prides itself in providing a challenging yet rewarding experience for undergraduate students to develop as engineers, scholars, and citizens.
 The Department supports two undergraduate degrees: the new primary degree program, a Bachelor of Science in Mechanical Engineering (BSME) and the longer-standing Bachelor of Science in Engineering (BSE) with a Specialty in Mechanical Engineering.
-Details on the BSME degree are provided here, while detailed information on the ABET-accredited BSE degree program can be found under Colorado School of Mines' institutional accreditation.
+Details on the BSME degree are provided here, while detailed information on the ABET-accredited BSE degree program can be found on the College of Engineering and Computational Sciences' webpage.

 Undergraduate engineering programs at Mines are accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).
 The BSME degree program is not currently accredited, but was evaluated for accreditation by ABET during September 2013.
 The outcome of that evaluation will be known by the middle of 2014.